 Green Milkweed with linear leaves somewhat resembles the rare Narrow-leaf Milkweed (Asclepias stenophylla), which has even narrower leaves (¼ inch wide) and whiter flowers with more flaring petals, and also the rare Prairie Milkweed (Asclepias hirtella), which has stiffer, ascending leaves, and flowers have more flaring petals plus a distinct gap between the petals and crown.
 Plants with lance-oblong leaves somewhat resemble the rare Clasping Milkweed (Asclepias amplexicaulis), which has stalkless, clasping leaves and typically a single flower cluster at the top of the stem.

 Please visit our sponsors

 Photos by K. Chayka taken at Wild River State Park, Chisago County.
-Photos courtesy Peter M. Dziuk taken in Anoka County.
+Photos by Peter M. Dziuk taken in Anoka and Big Stone counties.